 Marketing exists in various forms.
 While consumers may be more familiar with TV and print strategies, this doesn’t mean that you have to use the same strategy for your company.
-There is a range of marketing methods that you can use to help your business make its mark, especially in this digital age.
+There is a range of marketing methods that you can use to help your business make its mark, especially in this digital age when mobile marketing and social media are at a full swing.
 Read on to find out if the following ideas could help you and your company.

 Merchandising is one of the oldest, and most effective types of marketing.
 From mugs to custom lapel pins, t-shirts or sunglasses, your options are endless.
 Merchandising is a great alternative if you attend a lot of trade shows, or community events.
 By giving your consumers a take home gift, they will instantly remember your company, while associating it with a positive experience or memory.
 Even if the item that they take is only used within the home, any visitors may comment or engage with the item if they see that it has your company name or logo.
 If you are looking to boost awareness, get creative and are restricted by a small budget, then merchandising is the ideal tool for you.
 For best results, have merchandise that sits on an office desk or can be worn with pride.